Turkish lira hits record low as forex reserves dwindle - RFI

 July's annual inflation rate was 11.76 percent, down from 12.62 percent in June, according to official data, but still well above the government's own year-end inflation target of 8.5 percent.

-The Turkish economy was struck by a currency crisis in 2018 over escalating tensions with its NATO ally the United States, which propelled emergency rate hikes by the central bank.
+The Turkish economy was struck by a currency crisis in 2018 over escalating tensions with its NATO ally the United States, which sparked emergency rate hikes by the central bank.

 © 2020 AFP